jpfitzinger/tidyfit/README.md

 `tidyfit::classify` for binomial classification problems.
 Below a linear regression is fitted using the `tidyfit::m` model wrapper, which standardizes a large number of regression and classification techniques.
-The date column is masked and the industry column is one-hot encoded:
+The date column is masked and the industry column is automatically one-hot encoded:

 ``` r
 fit <- data %>%